hgoldstein95/hgoldstein95.github.io/_drafts/ocaml-aoc.md

 programming language.
 Using a language for 25 days (even if it's just for toy problems about elves, elephants, and monkeys) is a shockingly good way to get comfortable with the language's idioms.

-This year I decided to work in OCaml.
+This year I decided to work in OCaml (code on [GitHub](https://github.com/hgoldstein95/aoc2022)).
 I've been spending a lot of time lately interviewing developers at [Jane Street](https://www.janestreet.com/) for my research (check out my [paper](papers/hatra22.pdf) from HATRA'22 if you want to know more), and I thought it would be good to refresh my memory of how it feels to write OCaml.
 Technically I did already know OCaml---I taught it to myself in college---but it's been over 5 years and I had never worked with Jane Street's